 None of the requirements I've described above are relevant if Mr Y wasn't the victim of a scam.
+Santander insists that he wasn't - it says that this is a private civil dispute.
 I've considered the evidence carefully and I think it shows it's more likely than not that Mr Y was the victim of a scam.
-In order to come to that finding, I need to consider (a) whether there was a misalignment between the purpose Mr Y had for making the payment and the purpose his sister-in-law had for procuring it and (b) whether that difference was the result of dishonest deception on his sister-in-law's part.
+In order to find that it was, I need to consider (a) whether there was a misalignment between the purpose Mr Y had for making the payment and the purpose his sister-in-law had for procuring it and (b) whether that difference was the result of dishonest deception on his sister-in-law's part.